kuzzleio/documentation-old/src/sdk-reference/kuzzle/delete-my-credentials.md

 ## Callback Response

-The response is a an object reflecting the query status.
+Returns an object with the query status.